-SHOW CAUSE NOTICE IS INVALID ISSUED VIDE DIN
+SHOW CAUSE NOTICE IS INVALID ISSUED WITHOUT ANY DIN

-9) In keeping with the Government's objectives of transparency and accountability in indirect tax administration through widespread use of information technology, the CBIC is implementing a system for electronic (digital) generation of a Document Identification Number (DIN) for all communications sent by its offices to taxpayers and other concerned persons.
+- 10) In keeping with the Government's objectives of transparency and accountability in indirect tax administration through widespread use of information technology, the CBIC is implementing a system for electronic (digital) generation of a Document Identification Number (DIN) for all communications sent by its offices to taxpayers and other concerned persons.
 To begin with, the DIN would be used for search authorization, summons, arrest memo, inspection notices and letters issued in the course of any enquiry.
 This measure would create a digital directory for maintaining a proper audit trail of such communication.
 Importantly, it would provide the recipients of such communication a digital facility to ascertain their genuineness.
 Seeing this circular was being issued by the department, the first thing that comes in our mind is a prominent film where some fake officers enter premises of some leading business showing search warrant which in the end turns out to be fake.
-The Government has issued Circular No. 122/41/2019-GST dt.
-5.11.2019 which mandates in case of all the search authorization, summons, arrest memo, inspection notices and letters issued in the course of enquiry to quote unique Document Identification Number (DIN).
+The Government has issued Circular No. XXXXX-GST dt.
+XXXXX which mandates in case of all the search authorization, summons, arrest memo, inspection notices and letters issued in the course of enquiry to quote unique Document Identification Number (DIN).
 This issuance of DIN is mandated by the board under the power conferred under section 168(1) of the Central Goods and Services Tax Act and is made effection from 8th November 2019.
-The para no. 2 & 4 of the referred circular is extracted as below:-
+The para no. 2 & 4 of the referred circular is extracted as below:- - "2.

-"2.
 The Board in exercise of its power under section 168(1) of the CGST Act, 2017/ Section 37B of the Central Excise Act, 1944 directs that no search authorization, summons, arrest memo, inspection notices and letters issued in the course of any enquiry shall be issued by any officer under the Board to a taxpayer or any other person, on or after the 8th day of November, 2019 without a computer-generated Document Identification Number (DIN) being duly quoted prominently in the body of such communication".

-"4.
-The Board also directs that any specified communication which does not bear the electronically generated DIN and is not covered by the exceptions mentioned in para 3 above, shall be treated as invalid and shall be deemed to have never been issued".

-- 10) At the time of implantation of GST, the three kinds of tax structure were implemented to enable taxpayers to take the credit against one another, in this way guaranteeing "One Nation, One Tax".
+- "4.
+The Board also directs that any specified communication which does not bear the electronically generated DIN and is not covered by the exceptions mentioned in para 3 above, shall be treated as invalid and shall be deemed to have never been issued". - 11) At the time of implantation of GST, the three kinds of tax structure were implemented to enable taxpayers to take the credit against one another, in this way guaranteeing "One Nation, One Tax".
 India is a federal nation where both the Center and the States have been appointed the powers to impose and collect taxes.
 The two Governments have particular responsibilities to perform, according to the Constitution, for which they have to raise tax revenue.
 The Center and States have simultaneously levied GST.
-Therefore, apply these terms, DIN procedure adopted under CGST act and provisions made thereunder shall also apply to the SGST Act mutatis mutandis and therefore, show cause notice issued without DIN have no legal values.
+Therefore, apply these terms, DIN procedure adopted under CGST act and provisions made thereunder shall also apply to the SGST Act mutatis mutandis and therefore, show cause notice issued without DIN have no legal values. - 12) Whereas in the present case, show cause notice has been issued on dt.
+XXXXX which does not bear any DIN and thus according to the para 2 & 4 of the referred circular, this show cause notice is entirely invalid and is deemed to have never been issued and consequently entire adjudicating process goes redundant.
+Accordingly impugned order dt.
+XXXXX is liable to be quashed.